rwoldberg/ldata-ha/README.md

 You can set the update interval that the integration polls the cloud server (in seconds).
 The default is 60 seconds and the minimum is 30.
 Addon is reloading on submit.

 - Three phase
-  -For Three phase setups
+  - For Three phase setups

 - Read only
   - HA can not trip/reset breakers

 - Log General Errors
   - App crashes or polling errors

 - Log Data Validation Warning (Spikes/Resets)
   - Outpots Warnings of Data inconsistancies from Leviton to log

 - Log All Raw API Data
   - Outputs all data pulled via the API to log

 - Enable Specific Field Logging
   - Outputs any specified field to log (field names can be seen by breifly enabling and looking at "og All Raw API Data")

 <img width="595" height="851" alt="image" src="https://github.com/user-attachments/assets/8133a0b1-4f45-4475-8129-2d5cde834de6" />

 This is a diy integration and is not supported or affiliated with Leviton in any way.